joaopn/joaopn.github.io/_pages/about.md

   - /about.html
 ---

-IN CONSTRUCTION.

 Hi!
 I'm Joao, a PhD student at the [Max Planck Institute for Dynamics and Self-Organization](https://www.ds.mpg.de/en), working in the field of Computational Neuroscience.
-My background is in Physics, with emphasis on collective dynamics of large-scale systems.
+My background is in Physics.
+My main research interest is in the large-scale dynamical behavior of brain networks.